CuarzoSoftware/Louvre/doxygen/md/Examples.md

 ## louvre-views {#louvre-views-example}

-The louvre-views example replicates the appearance of macOS X. It showcases the implementation of server-side decorations and demonstrates how to leverage the Louvre::LScene and Louvre::LView classes to handle tasks such as damage calculation, painting, and input event dispatching on your behalf.
+The louvre-views example replicates the appearance of macOS X. It showcases the implementation of server-side decorations and demonstrates how to leverage the CZ::LScene and CZ::LView classes to handle tasks such as damage calculation, painting, and input event dispatching on your behalf.
 This compositor includes a dock for adding applications and presenting minimized windows.
 Furthermore, it provides the capability to turn windows into fullscreen mode within a designated workspace and navigate between them via a three-finger swipe or by using the keyboard shortcut `Ctrl + Alt + [Left/Right arrow keys]`, closely resembling the behavior seen in macOS.

 ### Screenshot